-Swadhisthana is the second or sacral chakra and like mooladhara it is related to the unconscious mind, but here the seat of the self begins to emerge.
+Swadhisthana is the second or sacral chakra and like mooladhara is related to the unconscious mind, but here the seat of the self begins to emerge.
 Swadhisthana actually means ‘dwelling place of the self’.
-It is closely situated just behind and above mooladhara, being located at the coccyx base of the spine, or approximately 1 inch above the pubic bone at the front of the body.
+It is closely situated just behind and above mooladhara, being located at the coccyx base at of the spine, or approximately 1 inch above the pubic bone at the front of the body.

 The sense associated with swadhisthana is taste, the sense organ is the tongue and the organs of activity are the sexual organs, kidneys and entire urinary system.
 Therefore swadhisthana is largely responsible for purification of all bodily fluids through the kidneys, bladder and lymph system, and for the continuation of life through the sex organs and glands of reproduction.
 It governs the gonads and production of sexual hormones and therfore has a very strong influence upon our moods and emotions.
 Swadhisthana is also linked to the mobility of our joints and especially the hip joints and pelvic area.

 The instinct for survival and material security is sought through mooladhara and although the function of swadhisthana chakra is also linked to these, its emphasis is more on sexual activity, building relationships and material aquisition which nurture survival and make life easier.

 Through the accelerated development that comes through our yoga practice we come to a greater self awareness and through this increased wisdom we come to accept ourselves more and our personal history which completes who we are.
 Through self acceptance we have the grounded freedom to unite more easily with another person without hurting ourselves or them in the process.
 So purifying the experiences stored on the continuum of swadhisthana and also mooladhara chakra is vital for our well-being in relationships with other people.